DinoChiesa/Apigee-Edge-OIDC-Demonstration/Consent-UI.md

 The logic for the login page first inquires with Edge about the session id at a well-known endpoint : /info.
 If that is valid, then the page renders a login form to the user.
 One could imagine setting a cookie in the user browser containing settings from "remember me" and "keep me logged in" checkboxes, so that the user need not login *every time*, and if he is logging in, then he gets prompted with his username or even a profile photo (a la Google signin).
 But I didn't implement that in this sample.
 (PRs accepted!)

 The login form is simplistic - just asks for a username and password.
 It's currently unskinned.
 You could skin it pretty easily.

+The oidc_server query param tells the login app which authorization endpoint to use.

 ### Login Form Postback